ObsisMc/bitswap/application/README.md

 However, official code `imagenet_compress.py` seems to support specific depth like 255 for 2 nz.
 Limited by hardware, I cannot train such a big network thus cannot finish compress progress.

+> Some empty directories need to be made

 ## Pesudo-image
 Use `utils/processor.py` to slice and reconstruct video.
 Before using, change `file_path` in it.